 Belt included?: No

-What we like: Ferrosi fabric is stretchy, breathable, and tough.
+What we like: Ferrosi fabric is stretchy, breathable, lightweight, and tough.

 What we don’t: Doesn’t come with a built-in belt and isn't as around-town-friendly as some.

 The fabric of a hiking pant makes or breaks it, and Outdoor Research has a real winner in its signature Ferrosi nylon blend.
 Featuring a healthy dose of spandex, this highly stretchy and lightweight material offers excellent mobility for hiking, scrambling, and even climbing.
-In addition, the Ferrosi excels at temperature regulation: We’ve found it to be tough enough to cut the wind and shed light rain but dries quickly and breathes when the thermometer starts to climb.
-It’s worth noting that the Ferrosi was recently updated, with highlights including a bump in sustainability—the fabric is now bluesign-approved and 46% recycled—but the winning formula has gone largely unchanged for years, which is a good thing.
+In addition, the Ferrosi excels at temperature regulation: We’ve found it to be tough enough to cut the wind and shed light rain, but it dries quickly and breathes when temperatures start to climb.
+It’s worth noting that the latest Ferrosi update brought minimal changes, with highlights including a bump in sustainability—the fabric is now bluesign-approved and 46% recycled—but the winning formula has gone largely unchanged for years, which is fine by us.
+We've already put the latest iteration through several taxing treks—including a backpacking trip through the Grand Canyon and a bushwhacking mission in East Africa—and find it downright difficult to ding.
+It breathes beautifully, is surprisingly durable, and packs down to nothing—all in a featherlight package.

-OR's Ferrosi has been a long-time favorite of ours, but we do have a couple nitpicks with the design.
-First off, you don’t get a built-in belt like the Stretch Zion above, and the drawstring along the inside of the waistband is a less effective solution (it's harder to quickly access and adjust if you need to tighten or loosen the fit).
+OR's Ferrosi has been a long-time favorite of ours, but we do have a couple of nitpicks with the design.
+First off, you don’t get a built-in belt like the Stretch Zion below, and the drawstring along the inside of the waistband is a less effective solution (it's harder to quickly access and adjust if you need to tighten or loosen the fit).
 Additionally, the thin fabric and basic pocket layout make the Ferrosi less appealing than alternatives like the Prana Stretch Zion or Kuhl Silencr below for everyday wear and travel.
-That said, for hitting the backcountry, it’s a fantastic and highly comfortable option, and availability in 11 sizes and four lengths means there’s a Ferrosi Pant for a lot of folks.
-Of note: The Ferrosi line has expanded recently and now includes a convertible option, jogger, and travel variations.
+That said, for hitting the backcountry, it’s a fantastic and highly comfortable option and has been our go-to hiking pant for years now.
+Of note: The Ferrosi line has expanded and now includes a convertible option, jogger, and travel variations.

 See the Men's Outdoor Research Ferrosi See the Women's Outdoor Research Ferrosi